AdrienPoupa/docker-compose-nas/README.md

 After searching for the perfect NAS solution, I realized what I wanted could be achieved with some Docker containers on a vanilla Linux box.
 The result is an opinionated Docker Compose configuration capable of browsing indexers to retrieve media resources and downloading them through a Wireguard VPN with port forwarding.
+SSL certificates and remote access through Tailscale are supported.

 ## Applications